MICLab-Unicamp/LongCIU/data/README.md

 # DOWNLOAD LINK: Under submission

-Download the data and have it on this folder with the following expected directory tree:
+Download the data and extract it on this folder with the following expected directory tree:

 ## DIRECTORY TREE